hav4ik/hav4ik.github.io/content/posts/improving-deepseek-r1/index.md

 ### 7B models

 * **Final SFT 7B:** trained for 6 epochs on our final dataset mixture.
 Interestingly, it was much harder to make improvements on the 7B model than the 14B one.
-* **[Merged]((https://www.kaggle.com/datasets/chankhavu/merge-7b-v1)) 7B:** a merge of our SFT and several GRPO checkpoints.
+* **[Merged 7B]((https://www.kaggle.com/datasets/chankhavu/merge-7b-v1)):** a merge of our SFT and several GRPO checkpoints.
 We never submitted it to the LB as we moved on to 14B models.
 7B GRPO was trained in 2 stages: with 8K then with 16K context.
 We uploaded the BF16 of this model on [Kaggle Datasets](https://www.kaggle.com/datasets/chankhavu/merge-7b-v1).

 | Token budget | Model name | CV Pass@1 | CV Maj@32 | AIME'25 Pass@1 | AIME'25 Maj@32 | Average length |
 | --- | --- | --- | --- | --- | --- | --- |